lukas362/lukas362/README.md

 I haven't made a lot of projects, but my favorite one is my own [Webbsite](https://github.com/lukas362/Lukas-website/tree/main).

-You can reach at my gmail: lukassvensson761@gmail.com
+You can reach me at gmail: lukassvensson761@gmail.com

 Fun Facts: